PSE IN MONTANA:

 Constructing the Battle Butte Solar Project will require approximately 250 skilled workers with an ongoing need for a small number of permanent on-site workers for operation.
 Workers may come from Stillwater County or other nearby areas.
 PSE anticipates that spending associated with the project will benefit a variety of local businesses.

-Why did PSE build a new solar facility in Montana?
+Why is PSE building a new solar facility in Montana?

 What other projects does PSE own and operate in Montana?